 Novels, magazine articles, television shows, advertisements, movies, and Norman Rockwell paintings all showcase the formal Christmas dinner as an annual rite to be embraced and passed on as a tradition from generation to generation.

 Well, that sounds like too much work and fuss for me.
-The Carb Diva family enjoys a leisurely Christmas Day brunch.
+My family enjoys a leisurely Christmas Day brunch.

 Brunch, of course, is a playful combination of the words "breakfast" and "lunch" but the origins of the word (and practice of combining the two meals) are a bit less clear.